-- Your residential address listed on the account.
+- Your residential address that is listed on the account.

-- ANZ’s full beneficiary bank name: ANZ Bank New Zealand Limited.
+- ANZ’s full beneficiary bank name.
+This is ANZ Bank New Zealand Limited.

-- Note: If the other party requires an 11 digit SWIFT, use ANZBNZ22XXX.
+- ANZ’s SWIFT code or BIC code.
+This is ANZBNZ22 or ANZBAU3M.
+If the other party requires an 11 digit SWIFT, use ANZBNZ22XXX.

-3. They can then use their bank or a dedicated currency provider to send you the money.
+3. Once you have provided them all of these details, they can then use their bank or a dedicated currency provider to send you the money.

 What If You Don't Want to Convert the Money into Australian Dollars?

 You may want to keep the money in a foreign currency instead of converting into Australian Dollars straight away.
 In this case, you can either use a foreign currency account with ANZ or a TransferWise Borderless Account.
 Both have their pros, cons, costs and benefits so we recommend you read up on your options before making a decision.

 Related link: Foreign Currency Accounts: Explained and Compared